-- Market: The risk that fluctuations in commodity prices, foreign exchange and interest rates adversely impact the Group's results. - Liquidity: The risk that the Group will not be able to meet the financial obligations as they fall due. - Credit:
+- Market: The risk that fluctuations in commodity prices, foreign exchange and interest rates adversely impact the - Liquidity: The risk that the Group will not be able to meet the financial obligations as they fall due. - The risk that a counterparty will not fulfil its financial obligations under a contract or other arrangement.